Eric Steinberg

-Eric D. Steinberg (born August 26, 1969) is an American actor.
+Eric D. Steinberg is an American actor.
 He starred in the Freeform series Pretty Little Liars.

 Personal life

-Steinberg was born in Washington, D.C. to a Korean mother and a mixed European father.
-He attended the University of Vermont and the University of Kent in England prior to receiving an acting fellowship at the University of California at Irvine.
+Steinberg was born in Washington, D.C. to a Korean mother and to a Jewish father.
+He attended the University of Vermont and the University of Kent prior to receiving an acting fellowship at the University of California, Irvine.

 Career

 Steinberg had a minor role for Rage of Vengeance.
 His television credits include JAG, NCIS, CSI: Crime Scene Investigation, Star Trek: Voyager, CSI: Miami, Without a Trace, Zeke and Luther and Martin.
-From 2006 to 2007, he played Ji Min Kim in The Young and the Restless and Netan in Stargate: SG-1.
+From 2006 to 2007, he played Ji Min Kim in The Young and the Restless and Netan in Stargate SG-1.
 He voiced Lord Shimura in Ghost of Tsushima.